PrasuHirapara/Java/Maven/src/main/java/org/prasu/LifeCycle/info.md

 ### Deploy Phase Rules

-The **Deploy Phase** uploads the packaged project to a remote repository, making it accessible to other developers or systems.
+The **Deployment Phase** uploads the packaged project to a remote repository, making it accessible to other developers or systems.

 #### Rules for Deployment:
 1. **Configure Remote Repository**: Ensure the `<distributionManagement>` section is properly configured in the `pom.xml` file, specifying the repository URL and credentials.